Do Dehumidifiers Work Against Damp?

 Most properties at some point or another will have or will be affected by a damp or condensation issue.
 In this article, we propose the question: “do dehumidifiers work against damp?”.

-Dehumidifiers are often perceived by many as a quick solution to getting rid of damp and mould however, this is not the case.
+Dehumidifiers are often perceived by many as a quick solution to treating damp and mould from your property, however, this is not the case.
 It is in fact more of treating the symptom rather than employing a solution to get to the root cause of the damp problem.

 There is no “quick fix” to treating damp in your property as there are a number of factors that need to be resolved to be able to rectify the damp problem effectively.

 For example, if the damp problem has occurred on the outside of the property (for example due to damaged rainwater goods) then a dehumidifier is not the correct tool to use to rectify the problem.

 Buying dehumidifiers may seem like the right option in the short term.
 Look at it another way – when treating a cold you would use a handkerchief; this would only help stop the symptoms of the cold, not get to the root cause of it.

 There have been many instances where our surveyors have carried out a damp survey and the customer despite already having a dehumidifier in place still have damp problems.
 If dehumidifiers were effective at treating damp walls then why are they calling on a surveyor to assist them with their damp problem?